deivid-rodriguez/byebug/GUIDE.md

 things aren't oddities of the debugger per se but differences in how Ruby works compared to those other languages.
 Because Ruby works a little differently from those other languages, writing a debugger has to also be a little different as well if it is to be useful.
-In this respect, using byebug may help you understand Ruby better.
+In this respect, using Byebug may help you understand Ruby better.

 We've already seen one such difference: the fact that we stop on method